arrecio/pySimRadio/README.md

 A VERY simple Speech-to-Chat for iRacing racers using python.
 Dont expect complex code or nice UIs.

+Keep in mind that Free Radio mode will send the transcript on the fly, so it may send content that may not be desired.

+Engineer mode is more secure but requires additional configuration with some knowledge of regular expressions.

 # Third-Party python dependencies

 > [!NOTE]